 Her more detailed biography is available here.

-(Image from the “13th,” directed by Ava Du Vernay and Spencer Averil.)
+(Images from premier of the “13th,” directed by Ava Du Vernay and Spencer Averil.)

 Lisa’s research and analysis was featured in this 2016 documentary film distributed by Netflix.
 It won a BAFTA and four Emmy Awards and was nominated for an Oscar in 2017 for Best Documentary Film.